superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

 # Lab 4: Basic AWS Services

-## 2. Hands-On: Deploy Basic Services Using CDK
+## Deploy Basic Services Using CDK

 In this hands-on section, you will use AWS CDK to create an S3 bucket and an EC2 instance.
 You will also perform tasks in the AWS Management Console such as checking CloudWatch, adding a bucket policy, and running a CLI command to retrieve the instance ID.

 ## Prerequisites

-For this and lab 5 we will be continuing with the same stack, and adding services to it.
+For this and lab 5, we will be continuing with the same stack and adding services to it.
 If you don't still have that stack, you can copy the code from here: FUTURE_LINK

 Ensure you have the necessary dependencies: